Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 How Much Light (PAR) Do You Need?

-Since aquarium plants have diverse light requirements, identify whether your plants are low-light, medium-light, or high-light varieties.
-The following guidelines outline lighting needs for aquatic plants:
+Since aquarium plants have varying light requirements, you must determine whether your plants are low-light, medium-light, or high-light species.
+The following guide outlines the lighting needs for different types of aquatic plants:

-- Medium-light plants (most mid-background stem plants): PAR 35-65; CO2 may be necessary to avoid the accumulation of algae.
+- Medium-light plants (e.g., most mid-background stem plants): PAR 35–65; CO2 may be required to prevent algae buildup.

-If PAR data is unavailable for a light you’re considering, our “watts per gallon” guide offers a relative estimate for planted tanks, though it’s less precise than PAR.
+If PAR information is unavailable for a light you’re considering, you can use our “watts per gallon” guide for planted tanks.
+While not as precise as PAR, it provides a relative estimate of light intensity.

-Based on the PAR of various LED lights for planted tanks, we suggest the following:
+Based on the PAR values of many planted tank LED lights on the market, we suggest the following table:

 Plant type | PAR @ 12-inch depth | Watt/GAL |